Holdy/sandbox/doctree/data/snip/doctree-notes.md

 # Introduction

 A doctree is a set of content 'snippets' held in a tree structure.
-Any part of the tree can be reused elsewhere and any piece of content can appear in multiple places.
+Any sub-tree can be reused elsewhere and any piece of content can appear in multiple places.

 The main purpose of this is to allow creation of multiple documents / resources that can share 'snippets' or whole sections.